8 Reasons Why a Car Won’t Start

 If you have tested your fuel system up to this point and everything seems to be checking out, the last step is to check your fuel injectors.
 The best and easiest way to test a fuel injector is to unplug each injector from the wiring harness and use your voltmeter on the ohm setting.

-If you are experiencing a no-start condition, you want to look for the injector or injectors with an ohm reading that is off significantly from the others.
+If you are experiencing a no-start condition, you want to look for the injector or injectors with an ohm reading that is significantly off from the others.

 Spark